pablopalafox/semantic-depth/README.md

 Check that you are inside the [fcn8s](fcn8s) directory.

-Within the virtual environment, run the following to inference on the test set of the dataset indicated in the '--dataset' argument by using a previously trained model, which will be asked automatically after running the following command:
+Within the virtual environment, execute the following to run inference on the test set of the dataset indicated in the `--dataset` argument by using a previously trained model, which will be asked automatically after running the following command:

-`$ python fcn.py --mode=test --dataset=roborace750`
+`$ python fcn.py --mode=test --dataset=roborace750_mockup`

-Enter the name of the model you want to use in the format '<epochs>-Epochs-<dataset>', e.g., `100-Epochs-roborace750`
+`Enter the name of the model you want to use in the format <epochs>-Epochs-<dataset>, e.g., 100-Epochs-roborace750`

 After testing is done, the following folder and files will have appeared in the same folder as the fcn.py file: